rexresearch

 immune system, lowers heart rate and restricts the release of

 stress hormones into the bloodstream (p131).
-Significantly, belief
+Significantly,

-our heads) and come to our own conclusions.
+hearts (and our heads) and come to our own conclusions.

 Perhaps Nietzsche was correct in stating, “God is dead”.
-With the
+With

-science will kill off the deity once and for all.
+that science will kill off the deity once and for all.

 References